 Day 7 and 8

 Today we headed to Cognac country.
-Along the way, we stopped at the site of the Oradour-Sur-Glane massacre.
+Along the way, we stopped at the site of the Oradour-sur-Glane massacre.
 This was the most shocking and disturbing WWII site that we encountered on our tour of France.
-We stayed in an Airbnb apartment and visited Martell, the oldest of the great Cognac houses.
+We stayed in an apartment on booking.com and visited Martell, the oldest of the great Cognac houses.

 - Grande Champagne, Petite Champagne, Borderies, Fins Bois.